DEFRA/fcp-defra-id-example/README.md

 - Kubernetes
 - Helm

-## Running the application
+## Running the srclication

-The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.
+The srclication is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.

 - A Helm chart is provided for production deployments to Kubernetes.